randy3k/arrangements/README.md

 Documentation: [http://randy3k.github.io/arrangements](https://randy3k.github.io/arrangements)

-Fast generators and iterators of permutations, combinations and partitions.
+Fast generators and iterators for permutations, combinations and partitions.
 The iterators allow users to generate arrangements in a memory efficient manner and the generated arrangements are in lexicographical (dictionary) order.
 Permutations and combinations can be drawn with/without replacement and